genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 * **OUT_OF_APC**: test results collected outside of a hospitalisation episode
 * **OUT_OF_TOTAL_EXCLUSION_ZONE**: test results collected outside of any buffered hospitalisation episode (hospitalisation episode + 14 days either side)

+### STEP 4: Perform unit conversions and exclude out of range results

+COMBO is joined to a denormalised traits dataframe (`traits_features` x `trait_aliases`) which identifies COMBO row with traits to extract, their target units and their valid range.
+Unit conversions are performed where possible and applicable and final results are flagged as:
+* *below_min*: result lower than the minimum value set for this trait.
+These will subsequently be excluded.
+* *ok": result within valid range for this trait.
+* "above_max": result higher than the maximum value set for this trait.
+These will subsequently be excluded.

+### Step 5: COMBO restricted to valid pseudoNHS numbers and valid demographics

 # Appendix A: List of processed phenotype files